wolfeidau/wolfeidau_site/content/post/2022-07-02-aws-cur-setup.md

 These points paired with the fact that a basic understanding of data wrangling in AWS is an invaluable skill to have in your repertoire.

-## Recommended CUR Configuration
+## Recommended CUR Solution

-I have put together an automated setup which uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to create a Cost and Usage Reports (CUR) in your billing account with an Athena table enabling querying of the latest data for each month.
+I have put together an automated solution which uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to create a [Cost and Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) (CUR) in your billing account with a [Glue](https://aws.amazon.com/glue/) Table enabling querying of the latest data for each month in [Amazon Athena](https://aws.amazon.com/athena/).
 This project is on github at https://github.com/wolfeidau/aws-billing-store, follow the `README.md` to get it setup.

+In summary it deploys:

+1. Creates the CUR in the billing service and the bucket which receives the reports.
+2. Configures a Glue Database and Table for use by Athena.
+3. Deploys a Lambda function to manage the partitions using  [Amazon EventBridge](https://aws.amazon.com/eventbridge/) [S3 events](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html).

+Once deployed all you need to do is wait till AWS pushes the first report to the solution, this can take up to 8 hours in my experience, then you should be able to log into Athena and start querying the data.

+{{< figure src="/images/2022-07-02_cur_managment_diagram.png" title="CUR Solution Diagram" >}}

 ## Next Steps